 Vibrant Senior Living Options for Your Parents at Silver Maples of Chelsea

 Whatever your parent(s) decide, remember they can enjoy all the benefits of a planned retirement and a vibrant lifestyle by moving to the Silver Maples Retirement Neighborhood in Chelsea.
-Just a few minutes from Ann Arbor, our award wining community offers a wide variety of condo-style villas, spacious independent living apartments and peace of mind knowing that should they need additional support, we offer assisted living apartments with amenities, services and compassionate support designed to provide the support you need with the independence you desire.
+Just a few minutes from Ann Arbor, our community offers a wide variety of condo-style villas, spacious independent living apartments and peace of mind knowing that should they need additional support, we offer assisted living apartments with amenities, services and compassionate support designed to provide the support you need with the independence you desire.